Co-ordinator of the Bearded Vulture Recovery Programme and Facilitator of the implementation of the Biodiversity Management Plan for the species:

-The Bearded Vulture Gypaetus barbatus is a Critically Endangered species in Southern Africa whose entire range in the Southern Hemisphere falls within the Maloti-Drakensberg mountains of South Africa and Lesotho.
-The Maloti-Drakensberg Vulture Project was initiated in 2000 to determine the breeding status of the species and has more recently undertaken research and monitoring to quantify the decline in the species, investigate the mechanisms of this decline and determine the most appropriate management actions necessary to attain the short-term species’ conservation target of a positive population growth rate.
+The Bearded Vulture Gypaetus barbatus is a Critically Endangered species in Southern Africa whose entire range in the Southern Hemisphere falls within the Maloti-Drakensberg Mountains of South Africa and Lesotho.
+The Bearded Vulture Recovery Programme was initiated in 2000 to determine the breeding status of the species and has more recently undertaken research and monitoring to quantify the decline in the species, investigate the mechanisms of this decline and determine the most appropriate management actions necessary to attain the short-term species’ conservation target of a positive population growth rate.

 The population is estimated at between 368-408 individuals (109-221 breeding pairs) and occupies a breeding range of 28 125 km2.
 Research has shown that human impacts are driving the decline, with the primary causes of mortality being poisoning and collisions with power lines.
 The overall foraging range of the population is estimated to be 51 767 km2 and non-adults were found to use 65% of this area whereas adults focused their activities in an area of about 286 km2 around their nests.

 A Population Habitat and Viability Analysis was undertaken in 2006 to model the persistence of the population based on the available information at the time.
 This analysis determined that the population was declining and a Conservation Management Plan was developed for the species aimed at addressing the threats within southern Africa to ensure a positive population growth rate.
 A Bearded Vulture Task Force was created to ensure the implementation of the plan.
-The task force was created under the Birds of Prey Programme of the Endangered Wildlife Trust and includes members of the conservation authorities in Lesotho and the three relevant provinces of South Africa, the scientific community, relevant NGOs and volunteers who undertake monitoring.
+The task force includes members of the conservation authorities in Lesotho and the three relevant provinces of South Africa, the scientific community, relevant NGOs and volunteers who undertake monitoring.
 The conservation plan was revised in 2011 to align with national legislation in South Africa and a Biodiversity Management Plan was gazetted for the species in May 2014.
 The South African Minister of Environment Affairs appointed Ezemvelo KwaZulu-Natal Wildlife as the authority to oversee the implementation of the plan.
 In order to ensure that the plan was implemented in both Lesotho and South Africa, a transboundary Recovery Strategy and Action Plan was developed in 2020.
 This plan will be implemented through the Maloti-Drakensberg Transfrontier Project structure and will take the place of the Biodiversity Management Plan for the species.
 The Bearded Vulture will be included in the Biodiversity Management Plan for South African Vultures which is currently being developed.

 Population Viability Analysis models were redone in 2014, based on the results of more than 10 years of research on the species, to determine the future population trend and identify the primary demographic and environmental constraints on the population.
 The models predict a negative growth rate for the population over the next 50 years with a high probability (89%) of extinction as a result of low survival estimates and reduced productivity (55%).
 To achieve a positive growth rate, mortality rates should be reduced by >50%, productivity increased by >25% and the population should be supplemented by at least six individuals annually for the next 20 years.